TEAMMATES/teammates/docs/development.md

 #### Set up the Run Configuration

-1. In your `Event Log`, you should see this line: `Frameworks detected: Google App Engine, Web, JPA frameworks are detected in the project`.
-Click `Configure` and `OK` in the dialog box that appears.
 1. Go to `File → Project Structure...`.
 1. Under `Artifacts → Gradle : teammates.war (exploded)`, check `Include in project build`.
 1. Click `OK`.